We are proud of our SLG alumni who are an inspiration for our current and prospective leaders.

 We wish Ben all the best and know that he will one day be an incredible doctor!

-Nik Venema is currently in the last semester of coursework and in the midst of writing his thesis towards the completion of a M.Sc. in Finance with Risk Management option at Simon Fraser University.
+Nik Venema completed his M.Sc. in Finance with Risk Management option at Simon Fraser University.
 Nik supported MATH 141 as an SLG leader in 2011.
 Nik was accepted into UFV Business School as sessional faculty to teach Finance.

 In Nik's own words: " Since graduation from UFV, I have been fortunate to be able to maintain a connection by serving as a Director on the UFV Alumni Association Board.
 UFV in so many ways invested in my life and it's just a small token of appreciation to be able to serve the University at large and, most importantly, other students as they pursue their interests in both academics and leadership.
 Currently I have the privilege to work as a finance teaching assistant at Simon Fraser University for a favourite professor of mine who instructed me in several courses during my undergrad at UFV.
 Post graduation I plan maintaining my volunteer role as a Rope Rescue Technician with the Central Fraser Valley Search and Rescue Society and work in financial risk communication, mergers and acquisitions, security underwriting, or exotics pricing."